CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 Don't be afraid of artificially restricting yourself going forward; if one of your values exceeds the limitations its type supports, Stata will automatically change types.
 So don't hesitate to run `compress` occasionally!

+^#^^#^ Exercise 2

+For exercises moving forward, we'll use the "census9" data set.

+1. "census9" is accesible via `webuse`.
+Load it.
+2. Spend a minute looking at the data.
+What does this data seem to represent?
+What variables do we have?
+What year is the data collected from?
+   (`describe` will come in handy here!)
+3. Are there any missing states?
+4. What variables (if any) are numeric and what variables (if any) are strings?
+5. Compress the data.
+How much space is saved?
+Why do you think this is?

 ^#^^#^ Labels

 A raw data set is very sparse on context.
 In addition to the data itself, it will have at most a variable name, which in Stata cannot include spaces